wx-chevalier/Awesome-Lists-and-CheatSheets/IndustrialApplication/IndustrialApplication-OpenSource-List.md

 - [Directus #Project#](https://github.com/directus/directus): Directus is an Open-Source Headless CMS & API for Managing Custom Databases

 - [Canner #Project#](https://github.com/Canner/canner): Universal CMS framework using React & Apollo GraphQL for Firebase, Prisma, GraphQL, Restful API

+# Community

+- [Spectrum #Project#](https://github.com/withspectrum/spectrum): This is the main monorepo codebase of Spectrum.
+Every single line of code that's not packaged into a reusable library is in this repository.